Kyle Rote: Personal life

 Rote and his first wife, Elizabeth Jeanette Jamison, married in 1949 and had four children – Kyle, Gary, Chris, and Elizabeth.
 His oldest son, Kyle Rote, Jr., was one of the first notable soccer stars from the United States.
 He said of his father, "To me the most remarkable thing about him from a football standpoint was that he had fourteen teammates who named their sons after him."
 In 1965, Rote married Sharon Ritchie (Miss America 1956); they were divorced in 1973.
-Rote married Betty-Nina Langmack in 1976. he died of heart attack in Baltimore Maryland on August 15 2002 at age 73.
+Rote married Betty-Nina Langmack in 1976.
+He died of a heart attack in Baltimore, Maryland on August 15, 2002, at the age of 73.

 Rote was the cousin of Tobin Rote, a multi-championship winning and record holding AFL and NFL quarterback.

 Rote authored the books, Pro Football for the Fans and The Language of Pro Football, and wrote the Giants Fight Song.
 He also published two volumes of poetry, was an ASCAP songwriter, accomplished pianist, and oil painter having a number of his works shown at museums throughout the United States.

 There is a Kyle Rote Street in San Antonio, Texas.